We don’t think all cars should look alike

-Sure, I know the two cars are in no way comparable.
-I know if they were side by side, I could tell the difference.
+Certainly I know the two cars are in no way comparable.
+If they were side by side, I could probably tell the difference.
 I know body design is just a small part of a car.
-I know when we’re talking bells and whistles were talking solid 24 caret gold vs. that really hard, thin plastic that breaks when you look at it.
+And, I know when we’re talking bells and whistles we’re talking solid 24 carat gold vs. that really hard, thin plastic that breaks when you look at it.
 But jeesh!

 Would I have ever in a million years thought that car was a Bentley?